oleroma/Grip/readme.md

 ### ADJUSTABLE TRIGGERS

-Arch shaped triggers for L2R2 L4R4 does not require any screws to work and can be adjusted to fit different hands.
+Arch shaped triggers for L2R2 L4R4 do not require any screws to work and can be adjusted to fit different hands.

 ### **PROCEDURAL SHELL OPTIONS**

-All shapes will come with an optional "hollow" version (generated using Signed Distance Fields, or SDFs) that can be either a shell-like structure or a lattice-like structure with holes.
+All shapes will come with an optional "hollow" version (made using Signed Distance Fields, or SDFs) that can be either a shell-like structure or a lattice-like structure with holes.

 * **Hollow Version:** A 3-part assembly consisting of a top case, a bottom case, and a middle plate that holds the PCB.
 * **Solid Version:** Includes optional grip texturing featuring **periodic surface patterns** such as: Gyroid, Cubic, Primitive, Diamond, Voronoi, and Fischer-Koch S/CY.